- 46 Maximum group size

 Amelia Dalton has created unusual itineraries in remote parts of the world for the past fifteen years, ranging from Scotland to Sumatra and has recently been focusing on the more inaccessible areas of South East Asia and Indonesia.
-Specialising in small ships operating on rivers or at sea, she fell in love with the people and beauty of the fascinating countries of this area five years ago when exploring the upper reaches of the Mekong and Ayeyarwady.
+Specialising in small ships operating on rivers or at sea, she fell in love with the people and beauty of the fascinating countries of this area five years ago when exploring the upper reaches of the Mekong and Irrawaddy.
 She has created specialised itineraries for various British charities including The Durrell Conservation Trust and Kew Gardens; her aim is to provide an experience characterised by purpose, adventure and joie de vivre, managed with competence and professionalism.

 We recommend the following flights: